 UCSB Pre-Law Society and People's Justice Project launched its "Street Law Clinic" in the summer of 2022 in the heart of Isla Vista, California to provide Free Criminal Record Clearing and Infraction Defense to low-income community members.

-In collaboration with California Rural Legal Assistance, Inc., we hosted our first information session on September 14, 2022 at the Isla Vista Community Center where we provided information about criminal record clearing to a dozen community members.
+We hosted our first information session on September 14, 2022 at the Isla Vista Community Center where we provided information about criminal record clearing to a dozen community members.
 We also conducted intakes to perform free record clearing services for about half of the individuals who attended the session.
 Following the information session, we have received additional interest in our services.
 This leads us to believe that the need for this service in the community is high.

 “The purpose of the Clean Slate Clinic is to help eliminate a barrier to employment and housing for individuals who have criminal records.
 A criminal record—no matter how old or how minor—can be an unjust barrier to reentry for people when most employers, property managers and universities use background checks to screen applicants,” said Joseph Doherty.